jayleighton/siya-kolisi-pp1/README.md

 To fork the Siya Kolisi Repository:

-1. Log in tgo Github
+1. Log in to Github
 2. Go to the repository for this website, jayleighton/siya-kolisi-pp1
 3. Select Fork at the top of the screen